amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - defines units as capsules of limited data & behaviour
 - reduces external influence on the unit when it is being tested
 - separates behaviour from external state which makes it precise & direct
-- splits object graph which reduces the amount of preparation in test code
+- splits object graph which reduces amount of preparation in test code
 - asserts against modules & their interactions with their collaborators
 #### The Isolation Issue: The Detroit Take
 - isolates tests & their side effects rather than modules